yousrachakib/Inception_42/README.md

   - Clean up any temporary files or artifacts created during the build process.
   - Use .dockerignore file to exclude unnecessary files and directories from the build context.

+# What is Docker compose ?
+From docker documents : Docker Compose is a tool for defining and running multi-container applications.
+It is the key to unlocking a streamlined and efficient development and deployment experience.

+Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
+Then, with a single command, you create and start all the services from your configuration file.

+### Learn more on how it works and it benifits -->> https://docs.docker.com/compose/ .

+we will onlt cover CLI (Command Line Interface) and how to write a .yml file :

+ - docker-compose up: This command starts all the services defined in your Docker Compose file.
+It creates and starts the containers, networks, and volumes as necessary.
+By default, it displays the logs of the running services in the console.
+ - docker-compose down: This command stops and removes all the containers, networks, and volumes created by docker-compose up.
+It cleans up the resources associated with     the Docker Compose project.
+ - docker-compose build: This command builds the services defined in your Docker Compose file.
+It rebuilds the Docker images if the Dockerfiles or build contexts have         changed.
+ - docker-compose start: This command starts the containers for the services defined in your Docker Compose file.
+Unlike docker-compose up, it does not create new             containers or networks if they don't exist.
+ - docker-compose stop: This command stops the running containers for the services defined in your Docker Compose file without removing them.
+It preserves their state,        allowing you to start them again later.
+ - docker-compose restart: This command restarts the containers for the services defined in your Docker Compose file.
+It stops and starts the containers in the correct        order.
+ - docker-compose exec: This command allows you to execute a command inside a running container.
+For example, docker-compose exec <service_name> <command> runs the            specified command in the container associated with the given service.
+ - docker-compose ps: This command shows the status of the containers defined in your Docker Compose file.
+It displays information such as the container ID, service name,     and status.
+ - docker-compose logs: This command displays the logs of the running services defined in your Docker Compose file.
+You can specify the service name to view logs for a        specific service.